 Sports writer Alex Goodwin explores the controversy surrounding World Rugby's decision to clamp down on high tackles

-Last week, World Rugby announced new, harsher penalties will be inflicted for high tackles after attention has been brought to the number of Head Injury Assessments (HIAs) occurring in every game.
+Last week, World Rugby announced that new, harsher penalties will be inflicted for high tackles after attention has been brought to the number of Head Injury Assessments (HIAs) occurring in every game.

 “The days of an individual playing on after he was clearly knocked out are over, and this is clearly a good change to the game